ZJLEOWANG3/PyMARBLE/README.md

 # RamanomeSpec
-This is an AI-powered package for Raman
+This is an AI-powered package for Raman data